analythium/app-platform-gh-actions/README.md

 Add a couple of secrets to the GitHub repo:

-- the app ID ($APP_ID) that you will know once the app is initially created,
+- `APP_ID`: the app ID from the initial deployment to the App Platform
-- an API token for doctl to work ($DIGITALOCEAN_ACCESS_TOKEN) (make sure write is in the scope),
+- `DIGITALOCEAN_ACCESS_TOKEN`: an API token for `doctl` (make sure write is in the scope)
-- and the access token to your Docker registry ($DOCKERHUB_ACCESS_TOKEN) (make sure write is in the scope).
+- `DOCKERHUB_ACCESS_TOKEN`: access token for Docker Hub (make sure write is in the scope)
+- `DOCKERHUB_USERNAME`: your Docker Hub user name used for registry login
 ### Add the workflow

-Then follow these steps following the doctl action as one of the steps:

-1. build the Docker image with docker build -t $TAG .,
-2. log in to a registry using  echo $REGISTRY_TOKEN | docker login --username $USERNAME --password-stdin $REGISTRY_NAME where $REGISTRY_NAME can be omitted if you are using Docker Hub ($USERNAME and $REGISTRY_NAME can be added as secrets or as environment variables)
-3. push the image to the registry with docker push $TAG,
-4. update the app using doctl apps update $APP_ID (your access token will be known from the doctl action step).

-This way, you can add any tests before the build/push/update steps to prevent a new release when some tests fail.
+see the `.github/workflows/deploy.yml` file for the steps.